 Dental Hygiene Liability Insurance Purchase

 Fortunately for dental hygienists, malpractice insurance usually costs less than $100 per year, which is worth it when you consider what it could cost for lawyers, settlements, and loss of income.

 There are plenty of insurance companies, but the best ones include:

 - American Dental Hygienists’ Association

 - Dentists Benefits Insurance Company

 - CM&F Group

 - Proliability (powered by Mercer)

 - Mitchell & Mitchell Insurance Company

 Just as dentists need liability insurance, so do Dental Hygienists.
-Dental Hygienists make mistakes too, so it’s best for every single dental professional to have some sort of protection against any type of lawsuit.
+Dental Hygienists make mistakes too and complications happen under their watch, so it’s best for every single dental professional to have some sort of protection against any type of lawsuit.